The Siaci Saint Honoré group and The Burrus Group announce plans to create an independent European leader in insurance consulting and brokerage

 Ontario Teachers’ Pension Plan Board will lead the investor consortium and acquire a 30% stake in the combined group, becoming the largest institutional shareholder.
 Bpifrance and Cathay Capital will acquire a 10% and 5% stake respectively

-Paris - The management of the SIACI SAINT HONORÉ Group, the leading independent French insurance broker, and Christian Burrus, the majority shareholder of DIOT and LSN, have entered into exclusive negotiations with a view to jointly creating the leading independent European insurance broker operating worldwide.
-A consortium of institutional investors, led by Ontario Teachers’ Pension Plan Board (“Ontario Teachers”) and including BPI and Cathay Capital, will become significant shareholders in the Group.
+Paris - The management of the SIACI SAINT HONORÉ Group, the leading independent French insurance broker, and Christian Burrus, the majority shareholder of DIOT and LSN, have signed an agreement to create the leading independent European insurance broker operating worldwide.
+A consortium of institutional investors, led by Ontario Teachers’ Pension Plan Board (“Ontario Teachers”) and including Bpifrance and Cathay Capital, will become significant shareholders in the Group.

-With this transaction, the BURRUS GROUP, headed by Christian Burrus, together with the management of the combined Group will hold the majority of the [outstanding share] capital and voting rights in the Group, guaranteeing its independence and sustainability.
-Pierre Donnersberg will become chairman of the group and Christian Burrus Managing Director.
+With this transaction, the BURRUS GROUP, headed by Christian Burrus, together with the management of the newly formed Group will hold the majority of the share capital and voting rights in the Group, guaranteeing its independence and sustainability.
+Pierre Donnersberg will become Chairman of the group and Christian Burrus Managing Director.

-The merger of these two groups will create a significant independent European alternative to the major global brokers.
+The merger of SIACI SAINT HONORÉ and BURRUS GROUP will create a significant independent European alternative to the major global brokers.

-The combined Group will strengthen its market position in France and around the world in the large company, mid-cap and SME market, in personal insurance, property and liability insurance, credit insurance and reinsurance.
-It will be among the top 10 international players in the sector with turnover of almost €700 million and close to 5,000 employees in over 40 countries.
+The combined Group will strengthen its market position in France and around the world in the large company, mid-cap and SME market segments, in employee benefits, international mobility, property and liability insurance, marine & transport, credit insurance and reinsurance.
+It will be among the top 10 global players in the sector with a turnover of almost €700 million and close to 5,000 employees in over 40 countries.

-Pierre Donnersberg said, “We share common values and a wealth of opportunities.
-This merger will generate new opportunities and the implementation of ambitious growth plans built on large business synergies.”
+Pierre Donnersberg commented: “We share common values and a wealth of opportunities.
+This merger will generate new possibilities and the implementation of ambitious growth plans built on large business synergies.”

 Nick Jansa, Senior Managing Director, Europe, the Middle East and Africa, for Ontario Teachers’ said: “We are pleased to be partnering with Pierre Donnersberg, Christian Burrus and the combined management team to help them to create an independent European leader in insurance brokerage.
 Ontario Teachers' brings its global reach and deep expertise in investing in the insurance sector to support the Group in its strategic ambitions.”